adiojha629/package-alarm/README.md

 # package-alarm

 # The Problem
-Is no surprise that more people around the world are getting packages delivered to their homes.
-However, this cargo is in a very precarious position: it can get stolen easily!
-According to C+R Research [link](https://www.crresearch.com/blog/2019-package-theft-statistics-report) 36% of people have had a package stolen, and over half of people surveyed revealed that they knew someone who had had a package stolen.
+It is no surprise that more people around the world are getting packages delivered to their homes.
+However, this cargo is in a very precarious situation: it can get stolen easily!
+According to C+R Research ([link](https://www.crresearch.com/blog/2019-package-theft-statistics-report)) 36% of people have had a package stolen, and over half of people surveyed revealed that they knew someone who had had a package stolen.

 A common solution is door-bell cameras or extra video cameras, but those innovations didn't stop 42% of respondents from saying that they avoid purchasing certain items online due to the threat of theft.